ArmandBernard/teaching-coding/Git/PullRequests.md

 It will also show any currently running automated tests, if you have any.

+It will also usually contain key actions, like closing or merging a PR.

 ## Comment

 This is where you can add a comment to the timeline.